zhiqu22/AdapNonCenter/README.md

 Examples:
 $N=5$, layer index of removing residual connection and building CLL is 3;
 $N=6$, layer index of removing residual connection and building CLL is 4;

+BTW, the inner size, number of layers and position of cll should be updated in the codes.
 ## Structure
 ```
 | -- CLL